xilef/Roll-A-Ball/README.md

 # Roll-A-Ball

-Roll a Ball Tutorial in Unity with modifications

-## Description

 This is the Roll a Ball tutorial in Unity modified to use accelerometers (mainly Android phone) for player movement

 ## How to run